echohive42/Swarm-library-tutorials/README.md

 - Work with different types of agents and conversation patterns
 - Manage context and state in AI applications
 - Handle errors and implement retry mechanisms
-- Create production-ready AI systems with multiple agents
+- Create AI systems with multiple agents

 ## 🎥 Watch How It's Built!